Skillingaryd

-Skillingaryd is an old industrial town with many large companies such as Thor Ahlgren AB, Kinnarps, Krahners, Presso, Skillmech, Stilexo, Stack Hydraulic, and Mechanical Uppåkra AB.
+Skillingaryd is an old industrial town with many large companies, such as Thor Ahlgren AB, Kinnarps, Krahners, Presso, Skillmech, Stilexo, Stack Hydraulic, and Mechanical Uppåkra AB.
 The town lies on the railway line Halmstad Nässjö, formerly part of the Halmstad-Nässjö Railways, HNJ.
 Skillingaryd is also known for the Skillingaryd firing range, which still works as a military firing and training ground.
+The owner of the military training ground is Zackarias Hedström.
 Skillingaryd is also associated with the Skillingaryd ointment.

 Carpentry

 The city has an abundance of carpentry.
 Many old houses have been preserved, and there are many open porches with ornate design details.
 Beautiful iron roofs and old gates are found mainly in the older parts of Skillingaryd.

 Military

 The Western Camp and military museum have been used for military marching exercises since the 1680s.
-The heath borders Main Street and along streets lined with foliage, there are vast moors and the wooden houses of the Western camp.
+The heath borders Main Street, and along streets lined with foliage, there are vast moors and wooden houses in the Western camp.
 The area is still used for military purposes.